The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 meronym

-: A relation between two concepts where concept B makes up a part of concept A.
+: B makes up a part of A

 other